tarwn/lessthandot-hugo/blogs/content/posts/2011-04-07-compress-data-partition-snapshots-with.md

 The filter on the table is, WHERE [UserCreate] = suser_sname()

-I won’t go into the setup script for this publication as it is out of scope.
+I won't go into the setup script for this publication as it is out of scope.
 These details should be enough to get your own test publication going.
 In the publication two accounts were added.
 FRED and ONPNT.

 Data inserted as follows: